LucaGatt22/PArL-Compiler/README.md

 # Documentation PaRL Compiler for CPS2000
-The compiler is split into the lexer, astnodes and parser
+The compiler is split into the lexer, astnodes and parser and visitors to print nodes, for semantic analysis and for code generation of instructions understood by the `Pardis` VM.
+Hence, this compiler uses the Visitor Design Pattern.
+ - `lexer` module:
-lexer: has character categories and using them, identifies the tokens of the code string provided. astnodes contains all the astnodes and the PrintVisitor class with the respective visit node functions
+   - `Lexer` class: has character categories and using them, identifies the tokens of the code string provided.
+ - `astnodes` module: contains all the `ASTNode` classes (eg `ASTPrintStatementNode`) for the `ParL` language which may or may not be used for the AST generation.
+ - `parser` module:
-parser: parses the tokens created by the lexer and creates the AST node objects with the tokens provided by the lexer.
+   - `Parser` class: parses the tokens created by the lexer and creates the AST node objects with the tokens provided by the lexer.
-Visitors:
- - PrintNodesVisitor
- - SemanticAnalsysis
- - CodeGeneration
+ - Visitors - these have visit node functions for all `ASTNode` classes:
+   - `PrintNodesVisitor` - displays an AST (Abstract Syntax Tree) structure of nodes in the console as a string
+   - `SemanticAnalysisVisitor` - performs type checking and scope checking (compares types and validates)
+   - `CodeGenerationVisitor` - writes or generates `PArIR` instructions of code to a file, upon which these instructions should be copied in the VM input.

+There is no website link to the VM in the GitHub repository, as it is not owned by me.
+The code part of the project stops after code generation (Task 4) and implementing array functionality (Task 5).
+The `PArIR` instructions are copied from the instructions file to the VM input.
+The same goes for the Assignment Question (mentioned below), which is owned by the lecturer under the University of Malta.

-Note that throughout the documentation, the classes may have a small difference in their name, when compared to the codebase, such as `SemanticAnalsysis` and `SemanticAnalsysisVisitor`.
+Note that throughout the documentation, the classes may have a small difference in their name, when compared to the codebase, such as `SemanticAnalysis` and `SemanticAnalysisVisitor`.
 Check out the **Classes** section for more details about the mentioned classes.

-Every Python file is constructed closely to the e-BNF provided in the assginment question. letter, digit and hex are the character categories handled by Lexer but not by Parser.
+Every Python file is constructed closely to the **e-BNF** provided in the assginment question.
+`letter`, `digit` and `hex` are the character categories handled by `Lexer` but not by `Parser`.

 ## Classes
 **Lexer**